-The following items should be done routinely to maintain your fresh water system:
+Complete the following items routinely to maintain your fresh water system:

-- Remove the filter screens from the faucet spouts and eliminate any accumulation of debris.
-A build-up of debris can cause the pump to cycle excessively. - The fresh water system is equipped with a strainer located on the intake line near the pump.
-This should be checked at least annually and cleaned as necessary. - Periodically remove the lid on the shower sump assembly located under the mid-berth.
-Clean debris from the sump and flush with clean water.
-Activate the float switch to test the pump. - Periodically spray the pumps and metal components with a metal protector. - The batteries must be properly maintained and charged.
-Operating the pressure pump from a battery with a low charge could lead to pump failure. - Add a commercially available potable water conditioner to the water tank to keep it fresh.
+Remove the filter screens from faucet spouts and eliminate any accumulation of debris.
+A build-up of debris can cause the pump to cycle excessively.

+The fresh water system is equipped with a strainer located on the intake line near the pump.
+Check annually and clean as necessary.

+Periodically spray the pumps and metal components with a metal protector.

+Properly maintain and charge the batteries.
+Operating the pressure pump from a battery with a low charge can lead to pump failure.

+Add a commercially available potable water conditioner to the water tank to keep it fresh.

-The fresh water system switch should be placed in the "off" position whenever leaving the boat unattended or when the fresh water system is not in use.
+Place the fresh water system switch in the "off" position when not in use or when leaving the boat unattended.